ljw1004/csharpspec/csharp/attributes.md

-# Attributes
+﻿# Attributes

 Much of the C# language enables the programmer to specify declarative information about the entities defined in the program.
 For example, the accessibility of a method in a class is specified by decorating it with the *method_modifiers* `public`, `protected`, `internal`, and `private`.

 C# enables programmers to invent new kinds of declarative information, called ***attributes***.
 Programmers can then attach attributes to various program entities, and retrieve attribute information in a run-time environment.
 For instance, a framework might define a `HelpAttribute` attribute that can be placed on certain program elements (such as classes and methods) to provide a mapping from those program elements to their documentation.

-Attributes are defined through the declaration of attribute classes (§17.1), which may have positional and named parameters (§17.1.2).
-Attributes are attached to entities in a C# program using attribute specifications (§17.2), and can be retrieved at run-time as attribute instances (§17.3).
+Attributes are defined through the declaration of attribute classes ([Attribute classes](attributes.md#attribute-classes)), which may have positional and named parameters ([Positional and named parameters](attributes.md#positional-and-named-parameters)).
+Attributes are attached to entities in a C# program using attribute specifications ([Attribute specification](attributes.md#attribute-specification)), and can be retrieved at run-time as attribute instances ([Attribute instances](attributes.md#attribute-instances)).

 ## Attribute classes